jupyter/nbviewer/README.md

 ## Securing the Notebook Viewer

-You can run the viewer as a JupyterHub 0.7+ service.
-Doing so prevents users who have not authenticated with the Hub from viewing any notebooks.
+You can run the viewer as a [JupyterHub 0.7+ service](http://jupyterhub.readthedocs.io/en/latest/services.html).
+Running the viewer as a service prevents users who have not authenticated with the Hub from acccessing the nbviewer instance.
 This setup can be useful for protecting access to local notebooks rendered with the `--localfiles` option.

 Add an entry like the following to your `jupyterhub_config.py` to have it start nbviewer as a managed service: